Being Boring: Music video

 The accompanying music video for "Being Boring", the first by fashion photographer Bruce Weber, was filmed in black and white, showing a house party on Long Island.
 It begins with a nude swimmer and a written message: "I came from Newcastle in the North of England.
 We used to have lots of parties where everyone got dressed up.
 And on one party invitation was the quote 'she was never bored because she was never boring'.
 The song is about growing up—the ideals that you have when you're young and how they turn out".

-Due to some brief shots of full male nudity throughout the clip, the video was banned from MTV and relegated to airing on the Playboy Channel.
+Due to some brief shots of full male nudity, the video was banned from MTV and relegated to airing on the Playboy Channel.
+The video was played in US dance clubs in support of a non-commercial 12-inch remix single of "Being Boring" and was credited by EMI for maintaining interest in the album and promoting sales.